alok1974/compage/README.md

 force_update = False

 # site - location where the package should be installed.
 Note that this
-# location should be in sys.path via PYTHONPATH or use of .pth files
+# location should be in sys.path
 site = '/custom/site-packages/'

-# package_name - Name of the installed package
+# package_name - Name of the package to install
 package_name = 'foo'

 # src_dir - Path to source code directory